DrewK289/DnD-MagentoConnectorBundle/README.md

 * Update password fields type (to hide their value)
 * Export enabled and disabled products (actually enabled or disabled)
 * Export complete and incomplete products (actually complete or incomplete)
-* Remove ID product export and get it dynamically

 ## About us